What God spoke to us in His Son has a much higher authority than the Old Testament.

 To become a human being, His Son emptied Himself of glory, power and wisdom.
 Jesus said, “before Abraham was born, I am” (John 7:58).
-The Son shared the Divine glory before the world was, but He “emptied Himself” (Phil.
-2:7) when He came into the world.
-That means that He laid aside His glory and power, and even His wisdom, “taking the form of a bond-servant” (Phil.
-2:7).
+The Son shared the Divine glory before the world was, but He “emptied Himself” (Phil 2:7) when He came into the world.
+That means that He laid aside His glory and power, and even His wisdom, “taking the form of a bond-servant” (Phil 2:7).
 He became a helpless human baby, had to develop like any other human being, and was dependent on God for everything.
-He said, “the Son can do nothing of Himself, unless it is something He sees the Father doing” (John 5:19), and “I cast out demons by the Spirit of God” (Mt.
-12:18).
+He said, “the Son can do nothing of Himself, unless it is something He sees the Father doing” (John 5:19), and “I cast out demons by the Spirit of God” (Matt 12:18).
 But even though Christ emptied Himself, He remained Who He previously was before.
 These things we have to accept by faith, for we are unable to understand it.

 The title “Son” signifies His unique relationship to God, just like the title “Son of man” designates His relationship to man.
 The Jews understood the title “Son of God” to mean equality with God:

 The most wonderful event in history – The most wonderful event ever in the existence of mankind is that the Son of God should have come from heaven to teach mankind.
 Yet, equally amazing, how few listened to Him when He was on the earth, and how few still regard Him today.
-People have no interest in Him, and refuse to listen to what He has to say about of the unseen and eternal world.
+People have no interest in Him, and refuse to listen to what He has to say about the unseen and eternal world.

 The New Testament is God’s message in His Son.
 The Four Gospels—the first four books of the New Testament—record God speaking to us in His Son, but Acts and the New Testament letters interpreted and elaborated what Jesus taught.
 Therefore the entire New Testament may be considered to be what God “has spoken to us in His Son”.

 The New Testament has a much higher authority than the Old Testament.
 The Old Testament contains solemn messages to mankind which God gave to the prophets, endowing them with more than human wisdom and eloquence.
 But how much more important is the message which is brought by his own Son?
 Throughout the letter, the writer contrasts the old and the new and elevates the new above the old.
-In the current verses the old is how God revealed Himself through the Old Testament prophets, and the new is how He revealed Himself through His Son.
-With this contrast the writer is saying that, what God has spoken to us in His Son, has a much higher authority than the Old Testament, and therefore imposes on us the highest obligation to attend to what He has said.
+In the current verses, the old is how God revealed Himself through the Old Testament prophets, and the new is how He revealed Himself through His Son.
+With this contrast, the writer is saying that, what God has spoken to us in His Son, has a much higher authority than the Old Testament, and therefore imposes on us the highest obligation to attend to what He has said.
 This is the main message of Hebrews 1:1-3.